 The EDM device is usually situated immediately upstream of the FFT meter so if any excess flow goes into stream it can record it.

-Traditionally, the most common way of conducting Event Duration Monitoring is by using a flow measurement device with probes.
+Traditionally, the most common way of collecting Event Duration Monitoring data is by using a flow measurement device with probes.
 However, as they are fundamentally contact devices this can cause problems if the probes become damaged or dirty.
 Careful installation is essential for this type of device because it can be very difficult to reference them against the low point of the weir.

 A better solution is a non-contact device such as an ultrasonic or radar, installed on a fixed robust bracket that includes a calibration reference point and correctly referenced against the spill height.
 With care, this should be able to be undertaken within +/- 2mm.